twop/ts-union/README.md

 ## API and implementation details

-If you to log a union value all you see is an array.
+If you log a union value to console all you see is an array.

 ```typescript
 console.log(PaymentMethod.Check(15566909));